The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 - Not ideal for seed drills

 This rake features a stainless steel bow head and an FSC hardwood handle.
-It's a good length, ideal for reducing strain on the back, and is well made.
-It rakes smoothly and well however it's not efficient when it comes to tamping down the soil after sowing or for creating seed drills.
+It's a good length, ideal for reducing strain on the back, and is well-made.
+It rakes smoothly and well; however, it's inefficient when tamping down the soil after sowing or creating seed drills.
 It features a hanging loop for easy storage and has a lifetime warranty.

 Available from Amazon